Take the time for a quick check-up on how you are caring for yourself and what areas you might want to address to make sure that you are at your best.

-Consider airplane emergency protocols, “First place your oxygen mask on yourself and then assist those around you.”
+Consider airplane emergency protocols, “First place the oxygen mask you can get at https://mainclinicsupply.com/ on yourself and then assist those around you.”

 That’s right – make sure you care for yourself: emotionally, spiritually, physically.
 The spiritual experts from https://www.thedailyworld.com/national-marketplace/best-psychic-reading-online-100-free-psychic-readings-on-love-career-and-personal-life-matters/ say that when you do this, you will have the energy and resources to be able to care for someone else.

 Caregivers can have a shorter lifespan than those for whom they care.
 Why?